rloganiv/kglm-model/README.md

 This repo contains an implementation of the KGLM model described in "Barack's Wife Hillary: Using Knowledge Graphs for Fact-Aware Language Modeling", Robert L. Logan IV, Nelson F. Liu, Matthew E. Peters, Matt Gardner and Sameer Singh, ACL 2019 [[arXiv]](https://arxiv.org/abs/1906.07241).

 <span style="color:red">**Warning:**</span> To avoid confusion regarding placement of '@@END@@' tokens, we have explicitly added the '@@END@@' tokens to the Linked WikiText-2 dataset and removed preprocessing steps from the dataset reader.
-If you are using an old version of the dataset, you will need to download a current version for this codebase to work.
+If you are using an old version of the dataset, you will need to download the current version [here](https://drive.google.com/file/d/1odypT9EDwtAYqzvRYnA2B_97hN_BWFnr/view?usp=sharing) for this codebase to work.

 Setup